 History proved his fears were unwarranted.
 The white pirogue survived the winter of 1805-06 hidden on shore opposite the portage camp below the Falls of the Missouri, and led the Corps' flotilla of dugouts triumphantly back to St. Louis.

 Scale model by Richard Boss

-ewis left Pittsburgh on August 31, 1803, with a crew of eleven hands, seven of which were soldiers plus "three young men on trial they having proposed to go with me throughout the voyage."
+ewis left Pittsburgh on August 31, 1803, with a crew of eleven hands, seven of whom were soldiers, plus "three young men on trial they having proposed to go with me throughout the voyage."
 (Among the fourteen may have been George Shannon and John Colter.)
-He had hired a pilot named T. Moore, who was paid $70 to go as far as the Falls of the Ohio at Louisville.
-Four days out of Pittsburgh, on September 4, Lewis wrote that "the Perogue was loaded as his been my practice since I left Pittsburgh, in order as much as posseble to lighten the boat [barge]."
-His description of his use of his "Perogue" suggests that it was a large open boat with a capacity in excess of what might be carried in a dugout canoe.
-His next words confirm that conclusion:
+He had hired a pilot named T. Moore, who was paid $70 to go as far as the Falls of the Ohio at Louisville.27 Four days out of Pittsburgh, on September 4, Lewis wrote that "the Perogue was loaded as his been my practice since I left Pittsburgh, in order as much as posseble to lighten the boat [barge]."
+The description of the use of his "Perogue" suggests that it was a large open boat with a capacity in excess of what might be carried in a dugout canoe.
+His next words confirm that assertion: